burst-apps-team/burst-wiki/qbundle.md

 Navigate to folder containing the saved file.
 A common location is C: Users/“user name”/Downloads.
 You may move this file to another location if you wish.

 The file will be compressed.
 You will need to extract the files.
-Recent versions of window included functionality to extract files.
+Recent versions of window include functionality to extract files.
 If available, click on the “Extract all” button.
 If you do not have this functionality, you may need a utility to “unzip” the folder.

 To launch the setup of QBundle, click on the extracted version of this file: Name: BurstWallet Type: Application